How to Use Social Media to Drive Traffic to your Online Brand

 Many of us know what it feels like to spend time and energy crafting a social media post, only to have it fade quietly away with seemingly nothing but a few likes and nary a comment in sight.
-Or perhaps you’ve been working on your social media all year and you have some followers, but no business growth to show for it.
+Or perhaps you’ve been working on your social media presence all year and you have some followers, but no business growth to show for it.

 You’d be forgiven for wondering if there’s magic involved in doing this successfully.

 Carve out your space in social, and create a content strategy you can stick to

 Contrary to what statistics such as ‘follower counts’ would have you believe, the main focus of your social media should not be the sheer number of people following you.
 Your goal should be to reach and retain quality followers – people that are genuinely interested in your business’s niche.
 These are the people who are most likely to convert ($), most likely to remain loyal followers, and most likely to tell others about your business or brand.
 Your following can grow organically from there.